mauritiusdadd/redmost/README.md

 To run the program just run the command ```redmost``` in a terminal

-# Aknowledgemnts
+# Acknowledgements

 If you use this software for your work, please consider to include a citation to [10.5281/zenodo.10817884][4].

-Also remember to aknowledge:
+Also remember to acknowledge:

 - astropy: [https://www.astropy.org/acknowledging.html][3]
 - specutils: [https://github.com/astropy/specutils/blob/main/specutils/CITATION][2]